FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/README.md

  # **MODELING APPROACHES**:

-this project approached the problem from six different ways:
+In this project, six different CNN models have been developed to compare the results:

 1. **Multi-class neural network classifier**

 * For predicting brand names